bilalaniq/CTFS-writeups/web/chall/5/Readme.md

 so the ans is vscode 🤷‍♂️

-we can also use exteensions such as prettier but i thik new vs code has already preinstalled
+we can also use extensions such as prettier but i think new vs code has already preinstalled

 we use curl to directlly copy the code to index.html file